Grace-Fokam/FoliaNet/README.md

 # FoliaNet 🌽🌾

-AI crop disease detection for **corn and wheat fungal diseases**.
+AI crop disease detection for corn and wheat fungal diseases.
 FoliaNet takes a crop image plus location, date, and environmental/satellite context and returns a **risk score**, a **confidence level**, the **likely stressor**, and a **recommended next action** in a single call.